Krozark/cpp-ORM/README.md

 Requirement
 ===========

 * mysql-connector-c (if Mysql support is needed).
-Can be find here : https://dev.mysql.com/downloads/connector/c/
+Can be find here : https://dev.mysql.com/downloads/connector/c/ or libmysql++-dev (ubuntu)
 * ~~lib Sqlite3~~ [included since v 0.4]
 * pthread (for linux only) [v 0.4+]
 * doxygen (for user doc only)